Australian Council for Educational Research: Organisational structure

 ACER is an independent, not-for-profit organisation funded through contract work, fees for services and product sales.
-It has more than 430 staff working in its offices in Adelaide, Brisbane, Dubai, Jakarta, Kuala Lumpur, London, Melbourne, New Delhi, Perth and Sydney.
+It has 500 staff working in its offices in Adelaide, Brisbane, Cyberjaya, Dubai, London, Melbourne, New Delhi, Perth and Sydney.

 ACER's work

 After an early focus on Australian education, ACER now provides a range of services for an expanding number of international clients.

 ACER has official partnership with the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 ACER collaborates with UNESCO through the UNESCO Institute for Statistics and the UNESCO Office in Bangkok on initiatives such as the development of learning assessments for reading and mathematics, and associated tools and methodologies, that countries can use to monitor learning outcomes to inform educational policy.

 ACER also works with organisations such as UNICEF, the World Bank, the Australian Department of Foreign Affairs and Trade, the Indian Central Board of Secondary Education and the United Kingdom Department for International Development, contributing to educational evaluation and reform in a number of countries.
 ACER is involved in the South East Asia Primary Learning Metrics (SEA-PLM) project, which assesses reading, writing, maths and global citizenship in Grade 5 students in the ASEAN region, in collaboration with the South East Asian Ministers of Education Organisation (SEAMEO) and UNICEF.